Dollar recovers from post-U.S. payrolls wobble, seen sideways for now

 That caused the dollar index to bounce to 87.820 and within striking distance of a four-year high of 88.190.

 Investors had taken profits on extremely long dollar positions on Friday after headline U.S. payroll figures missed more optimistic expectations.
-The report, however, still painted an encouraging picture of the U.S. labour market.
+The report, however, still painted an encouraging picture of the U.S. labor market.

 "USD buyers took advantage of the post-NFP dip to build on longs," Elsa Lignos, senior currency strategist at RBC Capital Markets, wrote in a note to clients.